battenadam04/ABCreations/README.md

-# ABCreations
+# ABCreativeLabs

-**ABCreations** is a template for displaying Amazon content that directs users towards the same content on Amazon sites.
+**ABCreativeLabs** is a template for displaying Amazon content that directs users towards the same content on Amazon sites.

 ## Features